Avg. Base Hourly Rate (USD)

-The average hourly pay for a Chemical Dependency Counselor with Group Therapy skills is $17.03.
+The average hourly pay for a Chemical Dependency Counselor is $18.59

 What Do Chemical Dependency Counselors Do?

-What Are Popular Skills for Chemical Dependency Counselors?
+What is the highest pay for Chemical Dependency Counselors?